indexofire/django-cms-content/README.rst

        ...
    )

+copy or link media/cms_content folder to your media folder.

 Adding a page in admin and giving a name of it, for example 'content', and it has a root page whose name is 'cms'. so the url for the cms will be /cms/content/ as default. revise the value of CMS_CONTENT_URL to it in cms_content/settings.py